keunlee/amq-streams-broker-authorization-sample/README.md

 Do the following:

-- Do either step I or step II (depending on the cluster type you are targeting - i.e. Vanilla Kubernetes orOpenshift)
+- Do either step I or step II (depending on the cluster type you are targeting - i.e. Vanilla Kubernetes or Openshift)
 - Do step III
 - Do step IV
 - Do optional step V